Jean-Louis Trintignant (December 11, 1930 - June 17, 2022) was a French actor.

-He was one of the staples of European cinema in The '60s sixties, both mainstream and arthouse.
+He was one of the staples of European cinema in The '60s, both mainstream and arthouse.
 He came back to the limelight with his role in Krzysztof Kieślowski's Red, and has gained much acclaim for his roles in 2010s films by Michael Haneke.
+He appeared in 130 films in his career.

-He was briefly married to Stéphane Audran in 1954-1956.
+He was briefly married to Stéphane Audran in 1954-1956 and had an affair with Brigitte Bardot at the time.
 He married director and scriptwriter Nadine Marquand (who took his name and kept it even after their divorce) in 1961 and has had three children with her, actress Marie (1962 - 2003), Pauline (died when she was 9 months old) and producer/filmmaker Vincent (1973, last surviving).

 Films with pages on TV Tropes